CFC(LEGAL) - ACCOUNTING: AUDITS

 Types of Ratings

-The commissioner may lower a financial accountability rating based on the findings of an action conducted under Education Code, Chapter 39.
+The commissioner may lower a financial accountability rating based on the findings of an action conducted under Education Code Chapter 39, or change a financial accountability rating in cases of disaster, flood, extreme weather conditions, fuel curtailment, or another calamity.
 A financial accountability rating remains in effect until replaced by a subsequent rating.

 Issuance of Ratings